-Chair Guild called the meeting to order at 9:04 a.m.
+Chair Guild called the meeting to order at 9:00 a.m.
+Board Chair Guild advised the Board of Trustees and Administration that Trustee Fayant will chair the meeting due to an unstable internet connection.

 2. Recognition of Traditional Lands